-Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; doctoral education; information and communication technologies; internationalisation; higher education and Education for All; intercultural dialogue; and sustainable development plus Other themes.
+Published five times a year, New in HEDBIB is divided into the IAU priority themes: Information and communication technologies; Internationalisation; Sustainable development; and Values based-leadership plus other themes.
 IAU priority themes are sub-divided by region.

 Access to full text articles available to IAU Members using HEDBIB Member login.

 A new series to discover selected books and publications from the IAU archives and library

 The first edition of the Universities of the World was published in 1950 in conjunction with the founding conference of the IAU which took place in Nice, France.
 620 universities are listed in 73 countries and for each university figures are provided for the number of students enrolled.

 September 2014 saw the launch of the latest IAU reference tool on higher education, the IAU World Higher Education Database (WHED) Portal www.whed.net.
 The Portal provides up-to-date information on higher education systems, institutions and credentials in an ever-evolving world of higher education.